 The next stop for Lucy was the Wall Street Journal’s WBIS-TV network where she interviewed captains of industry such as John Bogle - founder of Vanguard, and home-grown successes like PR guru Howard Rubenstein, and Tim and Nina Zagat.
 Lucy pitched and wrote all of her own stories with little, if any, editing from the Senior Producers.

-Spending those QVC years on live, unscripted national television for hours at a time, fielding phone calls and interacting with Middle America and the 90+ million loyal QVC viewers was priceless.
-Both conversational talk and direct-to-camera style come natural to her and are clearly a flair she possesses.
+Spending those QVC years live and unscripted on national television for hours at a time, fielding phone calls with the 90+ million loyal QVC viewers was priceless.
+Both conversational talk and direct-to-camera style are natural parts of her flair.
 She often says “Knowing you are relating with others, and sometimes even supporting them, is my greatest reward professionally.
 Nothing means more than feeling connected, from either side of the lens.”
 As demonstrated in her work, Lucy passionately reaches out to the audience sharing personal stories to help others achieve their goals.
 By being open, vulnerable and authentic she explores the universal commonalities that resonate with viewers.

 Lucy loves her work and looks forward to taking it to the next level with the benefits of today’s ever-morphing multimedia.
 Being part of a technology that can now provide relevancy and impact on a micro-level, in such a big world, truly increases human connections and brings us all a step closer to unity.